Montgomery weighs added restrictions as coronavirus infections tick upward

 Contact tracers have found that the virus is spreading at social gatherings, including those among family members, and at religious institutions, officials said.

-County health officer Travis Gayles urged residents not to “let their guard down” with physical distancing or mask-wearing when gathering with relatives or close friends.
+County Health Officer Travis Gayles urged residents not to “let their guard down” with physical distancing or mask-wearing when gathering with relatives or close friends.

 Recent data also shows that an increase in young residents testing positive has plateaued, giving way to a slight uptick in older adults contracting the virus.
-The trend “gives us pause,” Gayles said, since older adults are susceptible to more serious effects of the virus.
+The trend “gives us pause,” Gayles said, as older adults are susceptible to more serious effects of the virus.

 Nursing homes, however, have not seen a resurgence of the virus, he said.